I spend too much time in airplanes

 The Shanghai Pudong Airport (PVG) has super high ceilings.
 Obviously a lot of money has gone into it.
 There is a super long train ride from customs to the gates.
 And, you are most likely to get delayed or re-routed because of weather or something.
 The airport itself is fine.

 Verdict: Prepare to be delayed from PVG.

 The Adelaide Airport (ADL) is in Adelaide, Australia.
 I went there once.
 The restaurants in my hotel were closed because it was a Sunday.
-There was no where to eat and only stoner kids on the street.
+There was nowhere to eat in the whole city and only stoner kids were on the street.
 The next morning the streets were packed.
-Adelaide is strange.
+Adelaide is super strange.
 I have no idea what the airport was like.

 Verdict: Pack a lunch.